FAQ

 I’m inspired by interesting light and the environment we are in and am open to exploring what’s possible while we’re together.
 Let’s have some fun.

-We don’t have this much time to give to a photo session – do you offer sessions by the hour?
+We don’t have this much time to give to a photo session – do you offer mini sessions?

-I offer these sessions in half and full day options because in my ten years of experience I know that this really helps people relax into our time together.
+Being able to spend 2-4 hours together really helps people relax into being photographed.
 It helps build a trusting relationship, and that always makes photos better.

 Have more questions?
 Reach out!